-To be used in the evaluation requires a minimum of 4 GGT21 results per contemporary group, which can be 4 per flock at the same dose, or more if there are different mobs, ages etc. 4 is required to calculate a flock/mob average for comparison purposes.
+A minimum of 4 GGT21 results per contemporary group are required to be used in the evaluation, which can be 4 per flock at the same dose, or more if there are different mobs, ages etc. 4 is required to calculate a flock/mob average for comparison purposes.